joanroig/swatches-to-ase/README.md

 # swatches-to-ase

-Convert Procreate swatches file to Adobe ase format.
+Convert Procreate swatches files to Adobe ase format.
 Can be used for importing Procreate palettes into Photoshop or other programs like Illustrator or Affinity Designer.

 # How to use